yazi-rs/oh-my-yazi/README.md

-# oh-my-yazi
+# Oh My Yazi

-Explore the possibilities of the Yazi plugin system, and provide some experimental feature enhancements
+Explore the possibilities of the Yazi plugin system, and provide some experimental feature enhancements.